SNPGuard/snp-guard/README.md

 ### Run
 1) `source build.env`
-2) `sudo -E ./openend2e-launch.sh -sev-snp -load-config ./build/binaries/default-vm-config.toml -hda <your disk .qcow2>`
+2) `sudo -E ./openend2e-launch.sh -sev-snp -load-config .default-vm-config.toml -hda <your disk .qcow2>`
-3) Wait a few seconds, then `./attestation_server/target/debug/client --disk-key <disk encryption pw> --vm-definition ./build/binaries/default-vm-config.toml`
+3) Wait a few seconds, then `./attestation_server/target/debug/client --disk-key <disk encryption pw> --vm-definition default-vm-config.toml`
 4) Wait a few seconds, then SSH into your VM on port 2222 on localhost

 To terminate QEMU, use Ctrl+A, Ctrl+]
 Per default, the VM will not generate any output after the UEFI stage.
 This is because interacting via the serial console transfers data unenrypted and opens an attack angle for the hypervisor.
-If you want output for debug purposes, edit `/build/binaries/default-vm-config.toml` and change `kernel_cmdline = ""` to `kernel_cmdline = "console=ttyS0"`
+If you want output for debug purposes, edit `default-vm-config.toml` and change `kernel_cmdline = ""` to `kernel_cmdline = "console=ttyS0"`

 ## High Level Workflow
 Our solution consists of two stages.